wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

 }
 ```

-Because acceptance tests might me even slower than unit-tests we will create a separate gradle build-step for them and don't run the tests, while
+Because Acceptance-tests might be even slower than Unit-Tests a separate gradle build-step for them is created so the tests  don't run while
-default gradle build.
+default `gradle build`:

-For these, we need the following changes in our project:
-At first create a new folder under `test/` named `fit`.
-Here we will place our test specification and fixture code later.
+Add a new folder under `test/`-dir named `fit`.
+Here the test specification and fixture code is added later.
-Because this differs from default gradle project structure, we need to change the build.gradle-file.
+Because this differs from default gradle project structure, some changes to the build.gradle-file are made.

-First, we declare a new source folder:
+Declare a new source folder, so gradle compiles the classes placed under `src/test/fit`, too:

 ```
 sourceSets {